Syntab/virus/README.md

-# virus-v2
+# virus

-https://gitlab.com/Syntab/virus i made a new version of this on github because why not
+it's a virus, but version 2.